aschak/QClone/README.md

 In phase 4, a Tag component can be added that will attach to a question.
 When a User is signed in, they can view all their preferred Tags and their feed will only contain Questions which contain those Tags.
+A distinction between tags on a question (Taggings) and tags a user prefers (ProfileTags) allows for easy filtering of a user's tags.

 [Details][phase-four]

 ### Phase 5: Search Bar + Nav (1 day)

-Phase 5 will focus on fleshing out and improving the Search Bar alongside the full nav bar on the top of the page.
+Phase 5 will focused fleshing out and improving the Search Bar alongside the full nav bar on the top of the page.
 This will include styling and implementing fuzzy search functionality for Questions by title.
-The Textacular Ruby Gem fuzzy search will be used to achieve this.
+The Fuse.js JavaScript library was used to achieve this.

 [Details][phase-five]

 ### Phase 6: Users Profile Page (1 day)

-Phase 6 will improve the existing User show page.
-Users will be able to update their description and profile pictures.
-Users will be able to view all Questions and Answers they have posted.
+Phase 6 improved the existing User show page.
+Users are able to view all Questions and Answers they have posted.

 [Details][phase-six]